Developer effort (FTEs)

 Here’s an illustrative example of two developers and what their monthly calculations may look like.

-There are several ways we improve the accuracy of effort calculation:
+There are several ways to improve the accuracy of effort calculation:

 Part-time employees

 If your organization considers 160 hours a full-time work month, an employee working 160 hours per month would have an FTE of 1.0.
-In contrast, a part-time employee working only 80 hours per month would have an FTE of 0.5, which shows that their hours worked are equivalent to half of a full-time employee.
+In contrast, a part-time employee working only 80 hours per month would have an FTE of 0.5, indicating that their hours worked are equivalent to half of a full-time employee's hours.

 You can adjust each contributor's default FTE value in settings.